Commit to AHA’s 340B Good Stewardship Principles

 In November 2017, the Centers for Medicare & Medicaid Services finalized a

 rule to limit hospitals’ Medicare reimbursement for prescription drugs purchased under the 340B Drug Discount Program.
-Beginning Jan.
-1, 2018, 340B-participating hospitals face an almost 30 percent reduction in Medicare reimbursements for these drugs, which significantly reduce hospitals’ ability to sustain necessary patient programs.
-The financial impact to Texas hospitals is estimated to be a loss of nearly $41 million in 2018.
+Since Jan.
+1, 2018, 340B-participating hospitals faced an almost 30 percent reduction in Medicare reimbursements for these drugs, which significantly reduce hospitals’ ability to sustain necessary patient programs.
+The 2018 outpatient prospective payment system final rule reduced hospitals' Medicare reimbursement by $1.6 billion annually.

 Texas Hospitals Reinvest 340B Savings in Improving Access to Care